hideselfview/bae/TASKS.md

 > [!NOTE]
 > bae has moved beyond **pre-implementation** and now has a working core system!
-> We have a functional album import workflow with encrypted chunk storage.
+> We have a functional album import workflow with encrypted chunk storage and basic Subsonic streaming.
+> **Current Architecture**: Cloud-first storage with S3 as primary, local cache for streaming, optional source folder checkouts.
-> Our current focus is expanding functionality while keeping these things out of scope:
+> Our current focus is completing the cloud-first storage model while keeping these things out of scope:
 >
 > - Scanning or monitoring files for changes
 > - Checking disk space